heutelbeck/sapl-demos/queryrewriting-sql-reactive/README.md

 ## Related Demos

 For the same security scenario using Spring Data JPA (blocking) with a custom constraint handler that manipulates method arguments, see the queryrewriting-java project.
-For the MongoDB equivalent using SAPL's native MongoDB query manipulation, see queryrewriting-mongodb-reactive.
+For the MongoDB equivalent using SAPL's native MongoDB query rewriting, see queryrewriting-mongodb-reactive.